Jimdo/package-adoption/README.md

 Find out where a ts/js package is used across a GitHub organization, version and position of the package for each repository.

+Usage for `pkgName` will be analyzed across `org`, excluding repositories that did not receive any commit in the last `daysUntilStale` days.
+A GitHub [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) with scope `repo` is required, to access the `org` **private repositories** through GitHub APIs.

+> :warning: GitHub API are rate limited, and search API in particular has the additional [secondary rate limit](https://docs.github.com/en/rest/overview/resources-in-the-rest-api#secondary-rate-limits). _package-adoption_ implements the [Best Practices guidelines](https://docs.github.com/en/rest/guides/best-practices-for-integrators#dealing-with-secondary-rate-limits) to deal with it, but you should know that limitations could happen in any case.

+> :warning: GitHub search is not 100% reliable and sometimes returns deleted / outdated files or multiple versions of the same file.
+The library version in the output could be inaccurate for this reason.

 ## Install

 ```bash